“GFD: Executive Order”

 Shivs drawn, I leapt forward…

 Ugh!!!
 I took a rather harsh kick to the gut, and a sharp punch to the kidneys.
 Sloppy.
 I had forgotten how bewildering the movement of shadows could be.
 I attempted to fight back, I think I got in a few shots myself, but they were mostly based on luck.
 Possibly on his growing fatigue.
-But before I could lunge forward again, a harsh kick connected with my abdomen, and I was knocked off of the second level and fell with a thud down below.
+But before I could lunge forward again, a harsh kick connected with my abdomen, and I was knocked off of the second level, falling with a thud down below.
 A huge cloud of dust choking me as I tried to regain my breath.

 There were very few voices left in the warehouse around me.
 Thirty six foot soldiers.
 Two squad leaders.
 Three vampire hunters.
 All rendered helpless…